There are many reasons why clients might leave. For the most part, the decision is out of your control and nothing personal.

 4. You're ignoring the importance of rewarding loyalty

-Your client has been with you for several years and that's a celebration in itself.
-They've stayed true and loyal to you, so it's only right that you return the sentiment.
+Your client has been with you for several years, and that's a celebration in itself.
+They've stayed faithful and loyal to you, so it's only right that you return the sentiment.
 Never make the dreaded mistake of forgetting that loyalty.
 You owe them.
-Big time.
 That doesn't mean you have to make decisions that impact negatively on your business.
 Gosh, no. I'm talking about the occasional discount on project costs – why not?
 You've made loads of money out of them, what's 10% off your usual price?
-Return the loyalty and they'll love you forever.
+Return the loyalty, and they'll love you forever.

 5. You're focusing too much on making money

 If you avoid these top five mistakes, your client is more likely to stay and always be true to you.
-Keep in mind the following to keep them happy: exceed expectations and be easily available; always put your client first – drop everything to be there for them; don't forget to book in regular face-to-face meetings to maintain a good relationship, and be easy to deal with and provide service with a breeze.
+Exceed expectations and be available; always put your client first – drop everything to be there for them; don't forget to book in regular face-to-face meetings to maintain a good relationship, and be easy to deal with and provide service with a breeze.